 - Look for investible grade attributes – Look for stocks that display investible grade attributes and stay invested in them as long as these attributes last.
 Book profits when you think the company no longer has these attributes

 - Respect Qualitative Research – Character is more important than numbers.
 Always look at investing in companies whose promoters exhibit good character

-- Cut the noise, apply the checklist – No matter how much the analyst on TV/newspaper brags about a certain company don’t fall prey to it.
-You have a checklist, just apply the same to see if it makes any sense
+- Cut the noise and apply the checklist – No matter how much the analyst on TV/newspaper brags about a certain company, doesn’t fall prey to it.
+You have a checklist; apply the same to see if it makes any sense

 - Respect the margin of safety – As this literally works like a safety net against bad luck

 - IPO’s – Avoid buying into IPOs.
 IPOs are usually overpriced.
 However, if you were compelled to buy into an IPO, then analyze the IPO in the same 3 stage equity research methodology

 - Continued Learning – Understanding markets requires a lifetime effort.
 Always look at learning new things and exploring your knowledge base.